 Based in Palo Alto, Dr. Spetzler is also the program director for the Stanford Strategic Decision and Risk Management certificate program, a partnership of SDG and the Stanford Center for Professional Development.
-He frequently leads executive seminars and briefings and has published papers on strategic management, planning, and decision analysis.
+He frequently leads executive seminars and briefings and he is the lead author of the 2016 book Decision Quality: Value Creation from Better Business Decisions, with coauthors Hannah Winter and Jennifer Meyer.
+Dr. Spetzler frequently publishes on strategic management, planning, and decision analysis.

 Before co-founding SDG, Dr. Spetzler directed the Financial Industries and Strategic Methodologies Center at SRI International.
 While there, he led a consulting engagement that changed the landscape of American financial services.
 Dr. Spetzler and the SRI team persuaded Merrill Lynch that the time was right to offer a one-stop financial service, called the Cash Management Account (CMA).
 Although Merrill Lynch initially resisted such a sweeping and unsettling change, it pursued the opportunity and by the mid-1980s, more than 1 million customers used CMAs.